A Still Pool

 Sungid rolled his eyes, his crankiness coming back.
 “Oh, what now?”

 “Do you have a knife you can spare?”
 Anina eyed the poles he carried over his shoulder, their ends weighed down by his heavy packs.
-“And maybe a dowel too?”
+“And maybe a pole too?”

 Sungid grumbled and whined, but he gave Anina what she asked for.
 She returned the blanket and the bowl of soup to Sungid.
 Uwa looked at her with curious eyes, and she gave the boy a small smile.